lauslim12/speednote/README.md

 ## Contributions

 Have a question?
 Discovered a problem?
+Wanted to contribute to this project?
 Feel free to open an issue or a pull request, they are always welcome!

 ## Credits